arcus/education_modules/using_redcap_api/using_redcap_api.md

 ## Hands on Practice: API Playground

 So, you have some data in a REDCap database, and you have an API key that gives you access to that data.
 How do you use this key, though?
-Learning how to use an API can be tricky, because it requires you to pass not only the key, but your actual request (like "give me only the field called 'species'" or "give me only the form called 'inclusion_criteria'").
-Luckily, REDCap provides you an "API Playground" that gives you not only a view into what the API can do, but provides a good start to giving you the actual code.
+Learning how to use an API can be tricky, because it requires you to pass not only the key, but your actual request like "give me only the field called `species`" or "give me only the form called `inclusion_criteria`."
+Luckily, REDCap provides you an **API Playground** that gives you not only a view into what the API can do, but provides a good start to giving you the actual code.
 Let's take a deeper look.

 The API Playground has several parts: